-As a certified professional mediator specializing in child custody and bestselling author, Carol Barkes deals with topics like this daily and also lives this reality with her 15-year-old son.
+As a certified professional mediator specializing in child custody and bestselling author, Carol Barkes deals with topics like this daily and also lives this reality with her 18-year-old son.

-1) Create room to grieve – even if the estrangement happened years ago, holidays will bring hurt to the surface.
+1) Create room to grieve.
+Even if the estrangement happened years ago, holidays will bring hurt to the surface in a child.
 Allow room to process emotions.

-3) Create opportunities to reach out to the estranged parent – Kids need both their parents.
-Let them know it is okay to reach out and also help them manage their expectations for doing so.
-Help them understand the response may not be fulfilling emotionally but they can still make a kind gesture.
+3) Create opportunities to reach out to the estranged parent.
+Kids need both their parents.
+Let them know that it is okay to reach out and also help them manage their expectations for doing so.
+Help them understand the response may not be fulfilling emotionally, but they can still make a kind gesture.

 4) 80% of children estranged from a parent will reach out to that parent in adulthood.
 Consider helping them do so earlier so there is less baggage to heal later.

-Carol Barkes is a trend-setting mediator, business executive and educator specializing in the use of neuroscience to improve business performance, interpersonal communications, negotiation and conflict resolution processes for optimally successful results.
+Carol Barkes, CPM, MBA, is a trend-setting mediator, business executive and educator specializing in the use of neuroscience to improve business performance, interpersonal communications, negotiation and conflict resolution processes for optimally successful results.
 She is also a speaker, educator, and author of the bestselling book: Success Breakthroughs: Leading Entrepreneurs and Professionals Reveal Their Secrets for Breaking Through to Success.